runny-yolk/fquery/README.md

 ## How to use it
 The fQuery function is put on the global variable `fQuery`.
 For a more jQuery-like experience, you could do `window.$ = fQuery`.
 This isn't done by default, to make fQuery non-conflicting by default.

+To make good use of fQuery, you will need a good knowledge of what the DOM APIs are and how they work.

 I always found two particular things the most useful from jQuery:
 * The ability to select a bunch of DOM elements and apply a change to all of them, without having to write a bunch of iterator functions, or a bunch of for loops
 * Being able to use the DOM APIs (The APIs that allow you to make changes to elements) without having to use them directly, since they can be very verbose